Shine Foundation

 Finances

-Shine Foundation has $3.9m in net funding reserves.
-Excluding $2.9m in donor-endowed funds, the net funding reserves can cover 93%, or eleven months of program costs.
+Shine Foundation ended the year with $3.2m in funding reserves (cash and investments).
+Excluding $3.0m in donor-endowed funds, its net funding reserves could cover just under two months of its annual program costs.

 This charity report is an update that has been sent for review to Shine Foundation.
 Changes and edits may be forthcoming.